intrinsic-dev/aic/docs/troubleshooting.md

 If you see Zenoh files in `/dev/shm` and minimal traffic on port 7447, shared memory is functioning correctly despite the warning.

-## NVIDIA RTX 50xx cards not supported on PyTorch version locked in pixi
+## NVIDIA RTX 50xx cards not supported by PyTorch version locked in Pixi

 ```
 UserWarning: